ccarlos-shanley/Probiotic_prediction/README.md

 # Probiotic_prediction

-# Data was obtained from: ftp://ftp.microbio.me/AmericanGut/ag-April-26-2017/07-taxa.zip
+Data was obtained from: ftp://ftp.microbio.me/AmericanGut/ag-April-26-2017/07-taxa.zip

-# Dataset was manually curated to remove redundant variables, no fecal samplas and low variance data
+Dataset was manually curated to remove redundant variables, no fecal samplas and low variance data

-# Need for probiotic was defined based on the ratio between Firmicutes and Bacteroidetes.
+Need for probiotic was defined based on the ratio between Firmicutes and Bacteroidetes.

+Discretization:

 if FBratio>= 1.0 and Fbratio <= 5.6:
   Probiotic_need = Healthy